aplteam/Meddy/Docs/Presentations.md

 * It's just HTML5, CSS and a bit of JavaScript
 * Open Source
 * Simple and easy to use
-* Allows testing code expressions used in a presentation

 **Disadvantages:**

-* No animations other than animated GIFs
+* No animations other than animated GIFs and SVGs

 ## Rules for presentations